Foundational Design Principles and Patterns for Building Robust and Adaptive GenAI-Native Systems: GenAI-Native Best Practices

 These perspectives underscore the importance of developing robust mitigation strategies and organizational mechanisms to ensure higher layers remain efficient and resilient against the inherent limitations and imperfections of the underlying technology.
 We firmly believe that a similar approach is essential for GenAI-native software and knowledge systems, to help overcome the inherent limitations of the technology and bypass the "generate and pray" strategy present in many existing GenAI solutions.

-\section{GenAI-native Best Practices}
+\section{GenAI-Native Best Practices}

 In this section, we translate the high-level design goals and perspectives into a set of guidelines tailored for GenAI-native applications.
 Building upon established software engineering practices, we motivate why and how these practices should be extended or adapted to incorporate GenAI into future software design methodologies.
 While we do not claim that these guidelines are exhaustive, we hope they will serve as a robust foundation that will inspire the AI, programming, and software engineering communities to further refine and expand upon them.
-Table~\ref{tab:guidelines} in Appendix~\ref{sec:guidelines_table} also provides an overview of these guidelines.